Jbleezy/BO1-Reimagined/README.md

 ### Centrifuge (Ascension)
 * Cooldown time has been doubled
 * No longer stops spinning for entire rounds
-* Deals 50 damage to players in solo and coop
+* Deals 50 damage to players
 * Fixed a bug where zombies that were killed from the Centrifuge in higher rounds became invisible and invincible
 * The player that is closest to a zombie that is killed from the Centrifuge gets the kill